 By book 4, the pitfall is over-confidence.
 You have run the gauntlet of three books.
 You feel the surge of expertise as fingers hit keyboard.
 This, after the previous three, will be a doddle to write.
 You have your characters, you know how the story arc works.
 Sometimes this attitude pays off: I still think Dead Man Talking, the fourth Spy Girl book, is the best plotted.
 However, beware: book 4 can so easily wander off into alien territory, or become a repetition of book 3 with added lacklustre.

-I have never got further than book 5 (and Usborne turned it down) so I cannot speak from experience, but I can say from avidly reading crime series, that some writers manage to sustain plot, characters and reader interest beyond book 5, but many more don't and the result is a series of flat readalike stories with little variety at best, or downright daftness at worst, (bounty hunter Stephanie Plum's hamster has survived longer than any hamster should or ought!)
+By the time you reach book 5, you can say with confidence that you have planted your flag upon the summit of Series Mountain.
+Whether your trajectory goes up or down is now up for debate.
+I can say from avidly reading crime series, that some writers manage to sustain plot, characters and reader interest beyond book 5, but many more don't and the result is a series of flat read-alike stories with little variety at best, or downright daftness at worst, (bounty hunter Stephanie Plum's hamster has survived longer than any hamster should or ought!)